-The External ID should treated as an alias for a Salesforce ID.
-Therefore, they should not change over time and you should choose a similarly unique mechanism for generating them.
-They should never be reused.
+The unique identifier should be treated as an alias for a Salesforce ID.
+Therefore, they should not change over time, never be reused, and you should choose a similarly unique mechanism for generating them.

 We recommend using random UUIDs, which can be generated using

 gen_random_uuid().
 Postgres integer sequences are not recommended as they are not guaranteed to be unique.
 Finally, the ID field in the Heroku Connect database should not be used since these numbers can reset when importing your configuration into a new database or on reloading a table.